ttu/dotnet-fake-json-server/README.md

 ## Get specific version

-Releases are marked with Tag.
+Releases are marked with Tag and can be found from [Releases](https://github.com/ttu/dotnet-fake-json-server/releases).

-At the moment there is no compiled versions of the releases available.

 ```sh
 # List versions